micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

    Explorer and select `build`.

 ### Implementation of loading the Python runtime
 By far the hardest part of developing PyDevice was starting the Python runtime.
 Starting a virtual environment from c++ code is not trivial, and the process is poorly documented and extremely complex (a partial documentation of how the Python runtime locates dependencies can be found [here](https://github.com/python/cpython/blob/main/Modules/getpath.py)).
-The compication is, in part, caused by the following:
+The complication is, in part, caused by the following:

 * c++ code that interfaces with Python should load the Python runtime.
 The standard way to do this is to link the code with an import library, which causes the Python runtime to be loaded when the c++ code is loaded.
 The caveats here are:
   1) the OS needs to locate the Python dll, which is only possible if Python is on the system path or installed globally.